btf-org/flank/README.md

 ## The Anti-Pitch

-Flank is an 80/20 tool.
-If your primary use cases lie outside the 80% of common use cases, you should probably use another tool.
+Flank is generic tool* that can be used for many tasks, but it is very much an "80/20" tool.

 <details>